Sorry, you need to enable JavaScript to visit this website.

 SPOON

-Juice and soft foods, such as applesauce, yogurt, and pudding, can be used instead of water to prepare the mixture.
+Beverages and soft foods, such as applesauce, yogurt, and pudding, can be used instead of water to prepare the mixture.

 VELTASSA support for your practice and patients